-The answer, as suggested by Kurt Johannessen in the artist talk, is situated between ‘know’ and ‘not-know’, or to be more precise, in the constant movement between knowing and not-knowing.
-Performance, as a form based on presence and with the ambition of being present, has to be sensitive and conscious of what constitutes given now.
-It has to continuously question its definition which changes with time, terms and conditions.
+The answer, as suggested by Kurt Johannessen in his artist talk, is situated between know and not-know, or to be more precise, in the constant movement between knowing and not-knowing.
+Performance, as a form based on presence and with the ambition of being present, must be sensitive and conscious of what constitutes the now.
+It has to continuously question its definition, which changes with time, as well as its terms and conditions.

 “Performance uses performer’s body to pose a question about the inability to secure the relation between subjectivity and the body per se; performance uses the body to frame the lack of Being promised by and through the body – that which cannot appear without a supplement.”

 And the supplement is in an incessant flux.

 Performance art, born in the time of the social, political, and cultural revolution of the 1960s, was accepted as a medium of artistic expression at the end of the 1970s causing—before that time—a mystical conundrum for art writers.
 A moment in art history when conceptual art dominated, praising idea over product, was perfect to establish a form happening only once, impossible to repeat, existing in ephemerality, and yet with a very strong expression and message.
 What was even more important, and often overlooked by the critical discourse at the time: performance meant not only introducing presence into the place occupied by the art object, but also pushed the audience to be present, focused, and united in one space and time in the act of experiencing art.
 During more than fifty years of its history, performance has moved through many different phases.
 While in the beginning, the emphasis was put on the performer’s body and its meaning and subjectivity (Amelia Jones), later the body still played an important role, however, with the changing social and cultural contexts other elements gained significance: place, used objects, interaction with the audience, media, technology, and so on.